®

-Your Trademark: Do's and Don'ts
+Creating Your Trademark:

 Remember that your Trademark is an indication of the source of goods or services